-- X Socio-economic, demonstrating a goal of maximizing benefits for the province.
+- Socio-economic, demonstrating a goal of maximizing benefits for the province.
 The discussion will include corporate hiring objectives and policies, employment of under-represented groups, the effects the mine may have on existing industry and services and the ability of existing infrastructure to service the proposed construction and operation.
-The feasibility of the project will be included in this analysis. - X Caribou species and habitat, including two-tiered mitigation measures in the case that migratory and/or woodland species frequent the project area.
-The analysis will include caribou from Labrador and Québec.
-A study of the potential effects the railway could have in the caribou will be incorporated.
+The feasibility of the project, as related to socioeconomic issues, will be included in this analysis. - Caribou species and habitat, including two-tiered mitigation measures in the case that migratory and/or woodland species frequent the project area.
+The analysis will include woodland caribou from Labrador and Québec.
+The Caniapiscau River, Lac Joe, and MacFayden River herds may be may be effected by construction and/or operation.
+A study of the potential effects any railway construction could have on caribou will be incorporated.